rot67/openeew-detection/README.md

 The algorithm takes each channel independently (x, y and z) and applies the moving average using two windows and returns the ratio as a function.
 Based on the part of the signal where there is no earthquake, a trigger level can be defined.

 #### Shaking level

 The maximum acceleration, or Peak Ground Acceleration (PGA) `(x**2 + y**2 + z**2)**0.5)` is used to determine the level of shaking that needs to be updated after a triggering using the three components at the same time.

 The output from this process is sent as a value (PGA) using the topic `/pga-trigger`.

 ### Multistation for multiple sensor comparison

 The `multistation.py` script subscribes to `/pga-trigger` to determine if an earthquake is occuring.
 This is done by evaluating distance and time between each `pga-trigger` msg.
 To get latitude and longitude, the script must read from the `devices` table in the database.

 The outcome of this script is a confirmed earthquake event.
 This is sent by msg to the `/earthquake` topic.

 ## Alternative detection implementations

 ### JavaScript

-The [openeew-nodered README]( https://github.com/openeew/openeew-nodered) contains an example of how to implement the PGA algorithm in JavaScript.
+The [openeew-nodered README](https://github.com/openeew/openeew-nodered) contains an example of how to implement the PGA algorithm in JavaScript.

 ### Authors

 - [Grillo](https://grillo.io)
 - [Egidio Caprino](https://github.com/EgidioCaprino)

-___
+---

 Enjoy!
 Give us [feedback](https://github.com/openeew/openeew-detection/issues) if you have suggestions on how to improve this information.
 Here are some [guidelines for contributing algorithms](openeew/README.md).

 ## License

 This information is licensed under the Apache Software License, Version 2.
 Separate third party code objects invoked within this code pattern are licensed by their respective providers pursuant to their own separate licenses.
 Contributions are subject to the [Developer Certificate of Origin, Version 1.1 (DCO)](https://developercertificate.org/) and the [Apache Software License, Version 2](http://www.apache.org/licenses/LICENSE-2.0.txt).